Degree focus at Heidelberg University

 - Hierarchical assemblies of molecular and nanoscopic units as a basis for life-like materials

 The curriculum of the MtL at Heidelberg University has been developed to overcome the traditional boundaries that exist between disciplines.
 It addresses the roots of biological processes in chemistry and physics, which form the basis for the understanding of life, as well as providing the means to engineer life-like processes.
 Thus, the program is heavily research-oriented and encourages students to think and learn autonomously.
 It expands upon the student’s foundations from their Bachelor’s studies into interdisciplinary scientific issues.

-The preliminary curriculum catalog is published here in English (coming soon) and in German.
+The curriculum catalog is published here in English and in German:

-- German: Das vorläufige Modulhandbuch* für Universtiät Heidelberg kann hier eingesehen werden: Modulhandbuch - Universität Heidelberg
+- German: Das Modulhandbuch für Universtiät Heidelberg kann hier eingesehen werden: Modulhandbuch - Universität Heidelberg

 The first year of the Master’s program is dedicated to courses which establish a common core knowledge for all students.
 In the second year, the program is research based.
 Students will focus on lab rotations and performing research work that will be used for a written Master’s thesis.
 During the lab rotations, students are encouraged to work with more than one of the Max Planck School MtL fellows, including those outside of Heidelberg.